Sconguser/carbonless/README.md

-# carbonless
+# carbonless_business

-App encouraging users to make more ecologically-friendly choices
+App complimentary to Carbonless aimed to businesses associated with Carbonless

 ## Getting Started